patrickkunka/mixitup/docs/events.md

 Binding events may be preferable to setting single callback functions via the configuration object if conditional behaviour is required or you wish to add and remove event handlers dynamically.

 MixItUp events may be bound as follows using jQuery.
-The state object is passed as the second parameter after the event object, for `mixStart`, a futureState object is passed as the third parameter.
+The state object is passed as the second parameter after the event object.
+For `mixStart`, a futureState object is passed as the third parameter.

 ```
 $('#Container').on('mixEnd', function(e, state){